Jaysmito101/TerraForge3D/README.md

 ### Physically Based Erosion

 TerraForge3D has several erosion algorithms(hydraulic, wind, ...) which lets you simulate the simulation on you procedurally generated terrains giving it an extra touch of realism.
 These algorithms simulate actual rain, wind, dust to give the best effect.

+### Custom Shape Generation

+Procedural is great!
+But sometimes there must be a human touch!
+Thus TerraForge3D lets you customize your terrain by pmanyally placing terrrain features like hills, caters, cliffs, etc and combine it with procedural terrain.

 ### Custom Sky